coleifer/peewee/docs/peewee/db_tools.rst

 incremental schema changes to an existing database without writing raw SQL.

-The peewee migration philosophy is that tools relying on database introspection, versioning, and auto-detection are often fragile, brittle and complex.
+The peewee migration philosophy is that tools relying on database introspection, versioning, and auto-detection are often brittle and complex.
 Migrations can be written as simple python scripts and executed from the command-line.
 The :ref:`runner <migration-runner>` below adds bookkeeping and can be used for migration generation and execution.